Moving home and your benefits

 If you have been threatened with eviction, it is best to get legal advice.

-Housing Loss Prevention Advice Service provides free legal advice.
+Housing Loss Prevention Advice Service provides free legal advice for anyone at risk of homelessness.

 Eviction (Shelter)